expo/expo/docs/pages/bare/installing-expo-modules.md

 ### Verifying installation

 You can verify that installation was successful by logging a value from [expo-constants](/versions/latest/sdk/constants/).
-Run `expo install expo-constants`, then run `expo run:[android|ios]` and modify your app JavaScript code to add the following:
+Run `npx expo install expo-constants`, then run `npx expo run:[android|ios]` and modify your app JavaScript code to add the following:

 ```js
 import Constants from 'expo-constants';